 Note: This metric is based on the ranking by gamedesigning.org.

-Sources: Data used to create this ranking were collected from U.S. Census Bureau, U.S. Bureau of Labor Statistics, Yelp.com, Esri's Updated Demographics - 2019 estimates (Market Potential: GfK MRI), BandwidthPlace, MeetUp.com, Numbeo, How-To Geek, Indeed.com, Glassdoor, The Entertainment Software Association, Lake House Media, LARP List and WalletHub research.
+Sources: Data used to create this ranking were collected from U.S. Census Bureau, U.S. Bureau of Labor Statistics, Yelp.com, Esri's Updated Demographics - 2020 estimates (Market Potential: GfK MRI), BandwidthPlace, MeetUp.com, Numbeo, Indeed.com, Glassdoor, The Entertainment Software Association, Lake House Media, LARP List, UpcomingCons, Convention Scene, VideoGameCons, The New York Times, Centers for Medicare & Medicaid Services and WalletHub research.

 Videos for News Use: